-1. ignorance of the way in which the nation earns its living;
+- ignorance of the way in which the nation earns its living;

-2. an educational style which elevates theoretical knowledge over its practical application;
+- an educational style which elevates theoretical knowledge over its practical application;

-3. disenchantment with some of the ways in which industry operates;
+- disenchantment with some of the ways in which industry operates;

-4. disappointment with British industrial performance;
+- disappointment with British industrial performance;

-5. a moral ambivalence, sustained by the Church, towards wealth creation through industry and commerce.
+- a moral ambivalence, sustained by the Church, towards wealth creation through industry and commerce.

 In 1979 Kenneth wrote a review of these consultations under the title ‘Attitudes to Industry in Britain’.
-His services to St George’s House, both as Director of Studies and as Comino Fellow, were recognised by his appointment as a Companion of the Victorian Order, an appointment which is given on a personal basis by the Queen.
+His services to St George’s House, both as Director of Studies and as Comino Fellow, were recognised by his appointment as a Companion of the Victorian Order, an appointment which is given on a personal basis by the monarch.

+In 1979 Kenneth recommended that the movement to develop and sustain an affirmative culture to industry in the UK required the support of an institution that could be fully dedicated to that task.
+The RSA was selected, as a well-established, neutral body which had the encouragement of manufacture and commerce written into its title deed.
+So, in 1979 the Comino Foundation funded a Comino Fellowship at the RSA ‘to change the cultural attitude to industry from one of lack of interest or dislike to one of concern and esteem’.
 A Comino Fellowship Committee was established at the RSA to monitor the work.
-Kenneth was very active and kept the committee busy with a stream of lectures, consultations and articles; he also proposed a number of initiatives for RSA sponsorship.
+Kenneth was very active and kept the committee busy with a stream of lectures, consultations and articles; he also proposed several initiatives for RSA sponsorship.
 The consultations at Windsor continued in parallel and progress was made with the media, where one improvement was the introduction by the BBC of more programmes on industrial topics.
 The magnitude of the task was emphasised by the publication in 1981 of ‘English Culture and the Decline of the Industrial Spirit 1850-1980’ by the American academic, Martin Wiener.